 I know it sounds crazy, but I’ve actually grown to love cold calling.
+And I don’t mind the rejection in sales.
 I like that it’s active, not passive.
 And it’s infinitely fascinating to deal with human nature on such a personal level that you’ll never be able to get from an email.
 That’s not to say that everyone is nice or that everyone says yes.
 In fact, most people say maybe.
 And even when they say no, many are still saying maybe.
 At least that’s what I’ve learned in the past couple of weeks.

 I sell everything from products to services and talk to a wide variety of people.
 Meeting planners, small business owners, mom bloggers, promotional products distributors, retailers, wholesalers, etc. I talk to people from all over the world in countries I never even knew existed.

 If I contact someone and they flat out say no to me, I cross most of them off my list.
 So imagine my surprise this week when I was contacted by two companies that said no before.
 I had to go back and check my records just to make sure.
 Yep, great big X across the page. (yes, I still write things out by hand) It wasn’t a casual no, but more of a “hell, no” Not interested, no way, no how.
 These were calls that were completely out of the blue.
 This time it was a bending over backwards to please kind of call.
 Okay, I’m stumped.
 Pleased, but stumped.